qosf/qosf.org/qosf.org/qc_mentorship.md

 Cohort three (March 2021 to June 2021): [mentorship projects]({{ 'mentorship_cohort_3' | absolute_url }}).

+Cohort four (October 2021 to January 2022): [mentorship projects]({{ 'mentorship_cohort_4' | absolute_url }}).

 ## Timeline

 The program is running in cohorts.
-Here is the timeline for the next cohort, i.e., cohort 8th, which will start in September 2023.
+Here is the timeline for the next cohort, i.e., cohort 10th, which will start in October 2024.
 If you would like to be informed about updates, please follow us on [Twitter](https://twitter.com/qosfoundation), [LinkedIn](https://www.linkedin.com/company/qosf/) and [Facebook](https://www.facebook.com/quantumOSfoundation)!

 | Program milestone                                           | Timeframe                                                           |
 --------------------------------------------------------------|---------------------------------------------------------------------|